-- a) That the basis of valuation for rating purposes continues to be the independently determined Gross Rental - Value (GRV) and Unimproved Value (UV) method. - \ Landgate values all properties in the State independently.
+a) That the basis of valuation for rating purposes continues to be the independently determined Gross Rental

+Value (GRV) and Unimproved Value (UV) method.
-b) Recognise the individual characteristics of land use as the basis for differentially rating properties within the Shire.

-\ The use of differential rating is considered a means to achieve greater uniformity in annual rate revenue apportionment across property types, being subject to fluctuations in their triennial revaluation reviews.

-c) To maintain transparency and consistency each year in annual rating.

-\ The Shire charges separately for rates, waste and State Emergency Services Levy (ESL).

-d) That electronic communication methods are more efficient and effective.

-\ Sustainable, cost effective and a digital Shire.
+- Landgate values all properties in the State independently. - b) Recognise the individual characteristics of land use as the basis for differentially rating properties within the Shire. - Residential - Non-Residential - Transient Workers Accommodation - Pastoral - Mining / Other - The use of differential rating is considered a means to achieve greater uniformity in annual rate revenue apportionment across property types, being subject to fluctuations in their triennial revaluation reviews. - c) To maintain transparency and consistency each year in annual rating. - The Shire charges separately for rates, waste and State Emergency Services Levy (ESL). - d) That electronic communication methods are more efficient and effective. - Sustainable, cost effective and a digital Shire.

-Consideration towards Mining - Prospecting land use has created a sixth (6th) category of differential rating.
+In response to ratepayer submissions which established a sixth (6th) category of differential rating: